census-instrumentation/opencensus-specs/tags/TagMapContext.md

 **TBD**

 ## Error handling
+- Call should continue irrespective of any error related to encoding/decoding.

-- There are no partial failures.
+- There are no partial failures for encoding or decoding.
 The result of encoding or decoding should always be a complete `TagMap` or an error.
 The type of error reporting depends on the language.
 - Serialization should result in an error if the `TagMap` does not meet the